dgwyer/fasthtml-demos/02-memory-card-game/README.md

+# !!!
+Work in Progress !!!

+This example isn't working yet, and is under active development.

 # FastHTML Memory Card Game

 This example app demonstrates a simple memory card game using TailwindCSS, AlpineJS inside a FastHTML app.